Ernesto Padilla: Padilla Cigars

 Within the Padilla Cigar Company Ernesto handles product development and marketing, while Carlos handles administration and management.
 Much of the graphic arts in the brand advertising, including band designs, is done by Coolbirth, Inc.

 Padilla Cigar Co. is what is referred to as a "boutique" brand, i. e., a small company of limited production and distribution.
 This allows such a company to concentrate on achieving a high quality product.
 In the case of Padilla Cigars, they have chosen to concentrate on using very rare and limited Cuban-seed first generation tobaccos in almost all their blends, production numbers are therefore also naturally limited.

-In developing the blends used in Padilla cigars, Ernesto worked closely with several recognized experts, including master blender José "Don Pepin" García and Gilberto Oliva.
-The results are easily seen, for in the short time that the company has been in existence, it has become recognized in the premium cigar industry as one of the leading boutique cigar companies, and its cigars have been consistently been given high ratings.
+In developing the blends used in Padilla cigars, Ernesto worked closely with experts, including José "Don Pepin" García and Gilberto Oliva.

 In 2008, Padilla parted company with García due to the latter's expanding commitments to other cigar makers.
 Padilla opened up his own 2000 sqft manufacturing facility in the Little Havana section of Miami, Florida, to which production of Padilla's "Miami", "Signature 1932", and "1948" cigars was shifted.
 Production of other Padilla-branded products continued under the auspices of other cigar makers, with the "Serie 1968" made in Honduras by Tabacalera Aguilar and the "Padilla Habano" made in Nicaragua by A.J.
 Fernandez.

 The company currently has several brands in regular production and makes special, limited release cigars from time to time as well as occasional custom brands.